 When you reach any of your limits, you will receive a notification email.
 You will also see warning messages in Insightly.

-You can always remove records that you no longer need.
+You can always remove items that you no longer need to lighten the load.

 Reducing File Storage

-One way to reduce your storage use is to link to documents in Google Drive, Evernote, Box, OneDrive, and Dropbox from Insightly records instead of uploading files to them.
+One way to reduce your storage use is to link to documents in Google Drive, Evernote, Box, OneDrive, and Dropbox from Insightly records instead of uploading files.
 Check the articles in our Integrations category for all the latest options.
 These files do not count against your Insightly storage, because they are not stored on Insightly’s servers.

 If you save emails to Insightly, another way to reduce your file storage is to disable the setting to automatically save email attachments.
-Many emails contain .gif, .jpg and .png images for Facebook, Twitter and other social media, and these files take up space.
-If you turn off this setting you will need to upload other email attachments to Insightly manually.
+Many emails contain .gif, .jpg and .png images that take up space.

-To disable the settings, click the profile icon to access the User Settings page, and then uncheck the box next to the Save email file attachments to Insightly.
+To disable the settings that automatically saves attachments, click the profile icon to access the User Settings page, and then uncheck the box next to the Save email file attachments to Insightly.